 “When people receive the sacraments, they encounter the Spirit of Jesus in a way that changes their spirit and their body.”
 Pope Benedict XVI

-As Pope Benedict explains in the above quote, the seven Sacraments of the Catholic Church develop our inner selves and souls and they help us on our journey to heaven.
+As Pope Benedict explained in the above quote, the seven Sacraments of the Catholic Church develop our inner selves and souls and they help us on our journey to heaven.
 It is in these special times that we share in Christ’s life, spirit, love, forgiveness and healing.

 At Christ the King School, we passionately teach the children that the purpose of a sacrament is for us to be changed through these encounters with God and to bear fruit - they need to have a lasting impression on our lives.
 The children are constantly reminded of these sacraments in the ‘Journey of Faith’ display in school, featuring their artwork and prayers.

 During their time at Christ the King School, Catholic children receive the Sacraments of Reconciliation, the Eucharist and Confirmation.

 In addition to receiving the Sacrament of Reconciliation for the first time in Year 3, the KS2 pupils of Christ the King are then given the opportunity to receive God’s merciful forgiveness during the seasons of Advent and Lent each year.

 Many children also witness the Sacrament of Matrimony first-hand as our talented school choir are often asked to sing at the weddings of staff members and do so willingly (often in their school holidays).